 Annual Cash Bonus Opportunities.
-At the beginning of each year, we establish annual cash bonus opportunities for our named executive officers that are subject to the achievement of both company and individual performance goals, with each named executive officer's individual opportunity set by reference to market compensation for comparable positions within our peer group.
-Annual cash bonuses are awarded based on achievement of previously established performance goals.
-Because payment of these cash bonuses is directly linked to the achievement of our corporate objectives and financial goals, we believe that these cash bonuses provide a significant incentive to our named executive officers to work towards achieving such objectives and goals in the short term.
+We provide annual cash bonus awards in order to tie a significant portion of the overall cash compensation of each NEO to annually-established, key short-term corporate objectives and stated financial goals of the Company and to incentivize the achievement of those goals as well as individual performance goals.
+At the beginning of each year, the Compensation Committee establishes an objective corporate performance goal (the achievement of which is a condition to the funding of the bonus pool, and the payment of any cash bonus awards, under the Bonus Plan), each NEO's target and maximum award amounts and additional corporate and individual performance goals on which actual payment of annual cash bonus awards, if any, will be based.
+Each NEO's individual target award amount is set by the Compensation Committee by reference to market compensation for comparable positions within our peer group as well as the nature of the NEO's role and responsibilities.
+By emphasizing executives' contributions to the Company's overall performance rather than focusing only on their individual business or function, we believe that these cash bonuses provide a significant incentive to our NEOs to work towards achieving our overall Company objectives.
 Long-Term Incentives.
 The purpose of our long-term equity incentive program is to promote achievement of goals that drive long-term stockholder value and retain key executives.
-We provide stock-based, long-term compensation to our named executive officers through equity awards under our stockholder-approved equity plans.
-We believe this long-term incentive compensation motivates our named executive officers to sustain longer-term financial operational performance and rewards them when such efforts lead to increases in stockholder value.
+We provide stock-based, long-term compensation to our NEOs through equity awards under our stockholder-approved equity plans.
+We believe this long-term incentive compensation motivates our NEOs to sustain longer-term financial operational performance and rewards them when such efforts lead to increases in stockholder value.